scleveland/VOEIS/README.md

 4. Setup database.yml in config/:  Edit the database.yml.start to match your postgres instance and rename this file database.yml
 5. Create the database:            `bundle exec rake db:create` NOTE that the user for you database must have db create permissions
 6. Seed the application:           `bundle exec rake db:seed`
-7. Start the application:           'bundle exec rails s
+7. Start the application:           'bundle exec rails s'
 8. Go to http://localhost:3000/ and get the VOEIS start page!

 ### Modify settings for non-local instance